TrustworthyComputing/Zilch/README.md

 ```
 see examples below on how to use the prefixes.

 __Note:__ If the public tape is in the same directory as the zMIPS assembly file and has the same name but has the `.pubtape` extension the flag `--pubtape` may be omitted.
 The same applies for the private tape with the extension `.auxtape`.
-For instance the command `./hyperion --asm ./foo.zmips --pubtape foo.pubtape --auxtape foo.auxtape` is the same as `./hyperion --asm ./foo.zmips`, since Hyperion automatically locates the tapes that end with `.pubtape` and `.auxtape` extensions.
+For instance the command `./zilch --asm ./foo.zmips --pubtape foo.pubtape --auxtape foo.auxtape` is the same as `./zilch --asm ./foo.zmips`, since Zilch automatically locates the tapes that end with `.pubtape` and `.auxtape` extensions.

 ## zMIPS ISA
 zMIPS is our extension to the MIPS ISA to support programming ZKPs.
-In [zMIPS.md](https://github.com/TrustworthyComputing/Hyperion/blob/master/zMIPS.md) we elaborate on the zMIPS enhanced instruction set.
+In [zMIPS.md](https://github.com/TrustworthyComputing/Zilch/blob/master/zMIPS.md) we elaborate on the zMIPS enhanced instruction set.

 ### Labels
-In Hyperion, both the prefix and the suffix of a the label should be `__`.
+In Zilch, both the prefix and the suffix of a the label should be `__`.
 For instance `__labelName__`.

 ### zMIPS Input: Enhanced read from tapes instructions
 * `pubread $ri` : Consumes the next word from the public tape (if it has remaining words) and stores it in `$ri`.